List of Twin Star Exorcists characters: Current members

-He is an exorcist who has shown to be somewhat irritable, easily annoyed at his fellow Heavenly Commander, Kankuro when they introduce themselves.
-Known as "Genbu" (玄武 "Black Tortoise").
-He is also shown to have a miserly personality and is very greedy when it comes to money.
-Working as an instructor on Tsuchimikado for younger exorcists.
-He is childhood friends with Kankurou.
+He is an exorcist who is somewhat irritable and easily annoyed with his fellow Heavenly Commander, Kankuro, when they introduce themselves.
+He is known as "Genbu" (玄武 "Black Tortoise").
+He is also depicted as having a miserly personality and is very greedy with money.
+He works as an instructor on Tsuchimikado Island for younger exorcists, and is childhood friends with Kankurou.